impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 As space becomes increasingly congested, contested, and commercially essential, ensuring its long-term sustainability is vital.
 The **United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS)** defines long-term sustainability as "the ability to maintain the conduct of space activities indefinitely into the future in a manner that realises the objectives of equitable access to the benefits of outer space for all, in accordance with international law."

-Green Orbit Digital supports this vision and the **21 voluntary LTS Guidelines** adopted by UN COPUOS, which promote:
+Impact Orbit Creative Group supports this vision and the **21 voluntary LTS Guidelines** adopted by UN COPUOS, which promote:

 - **Space debris mitigation** and implementation of end-of-life planning.
 - **Transparency and data sharing** to support space situational awareness.